mohamedashraf-eng/VSEP/README.md

 - **Flexible Integration**: Easily integrate FOTA functionality into your existing firmware and device management systems.

 ## Quick Start
+- First you need to see devcontainer wiki
+- Run the devcontainer on the workspace

 ## Usage